 The Glossier marketing team sweep me up into their campaigns every single time.
 Just like Boy Brow sucked me in with the promo video, when I saw FutureDew all over my Instagram the excitement was all too much and I place an order the same evening.
-I’m sure you’re all aware of FutureDew by now, but if not, then in a nutshell it’s an oil-serum hybrid delivering seriously glowy skin that lasts throughout the day.
+I’m sure you’re all aware of FutureDew serum by now, but if not, then in a nutshell it’s an oil-serum hybrid delivering seriously glowy skin that lasts throughout the day.

 The thing I was intrigued about most was the longevity.
 Was it REALLY going to last on my combination skin or slip off into the atmosphere by 9am?
 I have to say, hats off to Glossier because it really does last on the skin and has seriously impressive staying power!
 Even having combination skin, it doesn’t make me look like an oiled tin can, it’s an obvious glow but not overbearing.

 Excuse the pun, but it’s been a glowing review so far, and rightly so because it is bloody fantastic.
 But, I do have similar products and one in particular that springs to mind is the Charlotte Tilbury Hollywood Flawless Filter.
 I mean they’re not exactly the same and I will definitely reach for the two products to achieve a different look, but if you’ve already invested in the Flawless Filter I don’t think there’s a specific need to go out and buy FutureDew straight away.
 Plus, I actually love that the Flawless Filter has a tint to it which Futuredew doesn’t and it’s definitely more wearable if you want a softer glow.

 It packs a punch if you like a glowy skin look.
-FutureDew isn’t a product I’ll be reaching for day to day, if anything for me in an office environment it actually gives a little too much glow and shine for what I like.
+FutureDew isn’t a product I’ll be reaching for day to day, if anything for me in an office environment it actually (dare I say it) gives a little too much glow for what I like.
 But, on super glowy skin days and holidays in particular I’ll definitely be packing it.